 - (1) Is the world-consistent nation a real one? - No, it is not; it is an abstract, ideal model of the nation which is supposed to comply ideally with the international law.
-The life of any real nation is supposed to be close to the above model. - (2) If so, what are then the fundamental principles of the international law?
+Ideally, the life of any real nation should be as close to the above model as possible. - (2) If so, what are then the fundamental principles of the international law?
 As suggested above, the international law can only manifest itself.
-Indeed, the most authoritative documents, such as the Ten Commandments of the Old Testament, the New Testament, the Constitution of Medina [6], do state some fundamental principles of the international law. - (3) What is the importance of the universal science, philosophy and religion?
-They are the necessary components of the universal ideology suggesting particular rules of conduct in particular conditions, common rules of conduct within the society and general rules of conduct in the world, respectively.
-For common success these three components should be in harmony.
+Indeed, the most authoritative documents, such as the Ten Commandments of the Old Testament, the New Testament, the Constitution of Medina [2], do state some fundamental principles of the international law. - (3) What is the importance of the universal religion, philosophy and science?
+As human knowledge suggests, the cognizance of the universe is not only the highest inspiration for humankind but its main function and the warranty of its existence.
+That cognizance has been developing in three spheres: religion (The Unity), philosophy (The General) and science (The Specific).
+For common success, these three spheres should be in harmony, as was about the time of Aristotle; otherwise there arises a crisis, which is the case at present.
+The present crisis originated mainly in the 18th century, when the great success of exact sciences gave birth to the illusion that science was the only true source of knowledge, the illusion that gradually disturbed the initial harmony of the above three spheres.
+Thus, for civilization to develop peacefully, it is necessary to restore the harmony of the above three spheres.